bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 # The LED Panel

+Listen, we all know why you're reading this, so I'm going to start off with the LED array before digging into massively parallel hypercube supercomputer.

 The Connection Machine was _defined_ by a giant array of LEDs.
 It's the reason there's one of these in the MoMA, so I need 4,096 LEDs showing the state of every parallel processor in this machine.
 Also, blinky equals cool equals eyeballs, so there's that.

 ![Schematic and PCB of the LED array](/images/ConnM/LEDSchBoard.png)